promotor: prof. dr. F.W. Vaandrager (RU)

 Chapters 4 and 5 shed light on more foundational problems.
 Active learning algorithms are complex and often tied to the restrictions they impose.
 This makes them difficult to extend, or to adapt for specific usage scenarios, such as learning a system that cannot be reset.
 They also require optimization before they can be put to practice due to inefficiencies in the traditional framework.
 Chapter 6 proposes a learning framework based on SMT for confronting these problems.
 Within this framework, learning algorithms are expressed by more compact logical formulas.
 This enables quick prototyping of learning for even advanced formalisms.
 Breaking away from the traditional framework, our framework also removes the need for optimization and achieves high adaptability.
 We present extensions of our framework for various formalisms and scenarios.
 We provide an open-source implementation and use it to assess the framework’s effectiveness over a series of benchmarks.

 Over the course of this thesis we explore different approaches for learning practical systems.
 Research on each approach is supported by implementations, experiments or case studies.
-Future work should evolve these approaches, further facilitate and widen their application to practical systems.
+Future work should evolve these approaches in order to further facilitate and widen their application to practical systems.
 In doing so, it should make it possible to verify even complex implementations with the simple click of a button.